 Display Tree

 NOTE: The Menu Home Screen is restricted to four lines per menu page.
 If there are more than four available selections, they will appear on multiple pages.
-"Outlet Current" only appears on Metered by Outlet (MBO) units.
 "Temp/Humidity" only appears when an AP9335T or AP9335TH sensor is attached.